 An invalid or duplicate local cookie can cause 400 Bad Request Error to display when it is conflicting with another session token for a different user, so one of you gets the error.
 In this case, check for cookies relevant to the site or app that is bringing up the issue.

-Here’s how to clear cache and cookies if you’re using Google Chrome, Microsoft Edge (IE) or Firefox browsers.
+We will show you how to clear cache and cookies if you’re using Google Chrome, Microsoft Edge (IE) or Firefox browsers.
 If you don’t want to follow this tedious process, you can also choose to clear the cookies, cache, and more with one click using CCleaner.

 - Open Chrome and click More